Let AI surgically import your code

 Common questions about importing and working with existing Laravel projects.

 Yes.
-Stellify exports to standard Laravel PHP files and Vue components.
+Stellify exports to standard PHP files and Vue components.
 The exported code is identical to what you'd write by hand—no lock-in, no proprietary syntax.
 You can work in Stellify for refactoring, then export and deploy normally.

 Manual refactoring requires you to track every reference across files, update tests, and hope you didn't miss anything.
 Stellify's AI operates on structured data—it knows every reference by UUID.
-When you rename a model, every controller, relationship, migration, and factory updates automatically.
+When you rename a model, every relationship, migration, and factory updates automatically.
 The diff shows only targeted changes.

 No credit card required